pixelquestress/cryn/readme.md

 1. Download Visual Studio Community 2022 https://visualstudio.microsoft.com/vs/community/
 2. Download DirectX 7 SDK and install folder in C:\ https://archive.org/details/dx7sdk-7001
+3. Clone the project and open the `.sln` file in Visual Studio 2022 Community Edition.
+4. Build and run.

+The project should build as-is.
+If any issues arise, the following manual steps can be used to setup the required libraries.

 ### Configure Project Directories